|

 SG [arg [1]]

-are written at the left margin preceding the last author's
+left margin preceding the last author's name, or preceding

-name, or preceding the first if a second argument is
+the first if a second SG argument is present.

 SK [n] Skip n pages.
-If n is 0 or omitted, the page is broken
+If n is 0 or omitted, mm breaks the page if

-page.
-Otherwise, n pages, blank except for any headers
+necessary.
+Otherwise, mm prints n pages, blank except for

 SM text [post]